andrewyur/kagi-dev-project/readme.md

 to maximize the simplicity of this app, the user should login via a modal, and not a dedicated page. this will prevent unnecessary page loads and reloads.

 NOTE: Jinja2 automatically escapes html when rendering variables, which is why I do not escape everything manually when rendering templates.

-deploying this is gonna be a real pain, so I am just worrying about getting this functionality working locally for now.